"Poor" Rated Bridges

 If a bridge becomes unsafe, it will be closed.

-The summary below is from the annual MDOT SHA submission to the Federal Highway Administration (FHWA) made in March 2024.
-It reports that there are 2,571 bridges on the Maryland State Highway System, of which 22, or about 1%, are rated as poor.
-The number of “poor” rated bridges decreased from 143 in 2006 to 22 in 2024.
+The summary below is from the annual SHA submission to the Federal Highway Administration (FHWA) made in March 2025.
+It reports that there are 2,574 bridges on the Maryland State Highway System, of which 20, or about 1%, are rated as poor.
+The number of “poor” rated bridges decreased from 143 in 2005 to 20 in 2025.

 SUBTOTAL20

-Number of bridges which became Poor Rated in the 2024 submission to FHWA2
+Number of bridges that became Poor Rated in the 2025 submission to FHWA0

 Prior to 2018, FHWA used the term “Poor Rated” to identify bridges rated as poor.
 FHWA no longer uses this designation.
-The structurally deficient rating is like the poor rating, as it included bridges where one of the main elements are rated four or less, but also included criteria involving a bridge’s structural load carrying capacity and hydraulic adequacy.
+The structurally deficient rating is like the poor rating; it included bridges where one of the main elements is rated four or less, but also included criteria involving a bridge’s structural load carrying capacity and hydraulic adequacy.